 When to give information to TUPE representatives

 You must provide information to representatives long enough before the transfer date to give reasonable time for consultation.
-The consultation must be undertaken with a view to seeking agreement.
+The consultation must be undertaken with a view to seeking their agreement.

 Rights of TUPE representatives